What’s gluten-free at Dunkin Donuts? That’s what I’ll be answering in this guide.

 The following drinks at Dunkin Donuts should be celiac-safe.
 Please note many of these drinks contain natural flavors which have a small chance of containing gluten but in most cases are generally safe.

 A word on natural flavors: with natural flavors, typically if they are gluten-derived they are listed as such.
-Examples include malt flavoring, smoke flavoring (on occasion), and rye flavoring.
+Examples include malt flavoring and rye flavoring.
 However, always double check to make sure the natural flavors in the product you’re considering are gluten-free.

 Most of the cold drinks at Dunkin Donuts are gluten-free.
 This means most of the iced coffee drinks, frozen drinks, refreshers, Coolattas, and lemonades are gluten-free.